Huge fireball explosion erupts at ammunition depot in Crimea

 Two people injured in Crimea blast, local officials say

-A Russian ammunition depot in Crimea has burst into flames after it was rocked by a series of explosions on Tuesday morning, leaving two people injured and leading to local evacuations.
+A Russian ammunition depot in Crimea has burst into flames after it was rocked by a series of explosions, leaving two people injured and prompting evacuations.

-The enormous blaze broke out in Mayskoye, a village in the north of the peninsula Moscow annexed from Ukraine in 2014.
-No “serious” casualities have been reported so far, according to the Russian state news agency RIA.
+The enormous blaze broke out on Tuesday morning in Mayskoye, a village in the north of the peninsula Moscow annexed from Ukraine in 2014.
+No “serious” casualties have been reported so far, according to the Russian state news agency RIA.

 The Russian defence ministry confirmed that the affected site had been used “for temporary storage of ammunition of one of the military units”.

-“As a result of the fire, the stored ammunition detonated,” it said, without specifying what caused the fire.
+“As a result of the fire, the stored ammunition detonated,” it said, without specifying what caused the blaze.

 Sergei Aksyonov, the Russian-appointed governor of Crimea, said 2,000 local residents had been evacuated.
 Ammunition continues to detonate at the site, he added.